Posted 22 Jan 2013

 Most convertible notes have a price cap as a feature term.
 Depending on the delta between the price cap and the pre-money valuation of the qualified equity financing, the convertible note investors could receive a windfall in terms of liquidation preference.
+That is, the investor’s liquidation preference could exceed its original investment amount.

 The Potential Problem